department-of-veterans-affairs/vets-website/content/pages/education/eligibility.md

 plainlanguage: 11-02-16 certified in compliance with the Plain Writing Act
 collection: education
 order: 1
-relatedlinks:
-  - heading:
-    links:
-    - url: /discharge-upgrade-instructions/
-      title: Get Instructions for Upgrading Your Discharge
-      description: Do you have a less than honorable discharge that you believe was unfair or unjust?
-Find out how to apply for a discharge upgrade.
 widgets:
   - root: react-applicationStatus
     timeout: 20